chain4travel/caminojs/README.md

 * Metrics API
 * PlatformVM API (P-Chain)

-We built AvalancheJS with ease of use in mind.
+We built CaminoJS with ease of use in mind.
 With this library, any Javascript developer is able to interact with a node on the Avalanche Platform who has enabled their API endpoints for the developer's consumption.
 We keep the library up-to-date with the latest changes in the [Avalanche Platform Specification](https://docs.avax.network).

-  Using AvalancheJS, developers can:
+  Using CaminoJS, developers can:

 * Locally manage private keys
 * Retrieve balances on addresses